lehuwu/tops/README.md

 ## Managing Tops

-To test that Toychan is built and configured correctly, run the following command:
+To test that TOP Points is built and configured correctly, run the following command:

 `node app.js`

 In a browser navigate to: <http://localhost:5888(for the mainnet) or <http://localhost:5777 (for the testnet).
-If Toychan is running on a remote system, switch `localhost` for the external IP Address of the machine.
+If TOP Points is running on a remote system, switch `localhost` for the external IP Address of the machine.

 Once the process is verified as running correctly, `CTRL+C` and start the process with `pm2`.
 This will fork the process into the background and automatically recover the process if it fails.